o1-labs/proof-systems/book/src/plonk/maller_15.md

 To compute it, there are two rules to follow:

-* when two commitment are **added** together, their associated blinding factors get added as well:
+* when two commitments are **added** together, their associated blinding factors get added as well:
     $$com(a) + com(b) \implies r_a + r_b$$
 * when **scaling** a commitment, its blinding factor gets scalled too:
     $$n \cdot com(a) \implies n \cdot r_a$$